-The Telstra Business Awards has been an incredible journey for Pachamama, being one of the six national award winners from over 10,000 nominations.
-In the 26 year history of the esteemed Telstra Business Awards, Pachamama is the first ever education provider to be crowned as a national award winner.
-Additionally, in more than a quarter of a century, until Pachamama’s win – only WA company had ever won the national small business award!
+The 2018 Telstra Business Awards was an incredible journey for Pachamama.
+With over 10,000 nominations, Pachamama became one of only six national award winners.
+In the 26-year history of the esteemed Telstra Business Awards, Pachamama is the first education provider to be crowned as a national award winner.

-Since opening its flagship centre in 2012, Pachamama has grown rapidly and director Kristen McPhail says it has become a valued member of the local community.
-Our innovative approach to early education has seen the small business amass around 60,000 followers on Facebook.
+Pachamama has grown rapidly since opening in 2012, and is now a valued member of the local community.
+Kristen McPhail, Director, explains Pachamama’s innovative approach to early education has seen the small business amass a considerable social media following.

 “We believe that nature must be a fundamental part of every child’s life.”